tutorintelligence/tutor_flake/README.md

 * Enforce calling await on async methods
     * I would like to do this - but I don't know how to identify if a method is async
 * Forbid annotate class variables that are then set in the init function
-* Closed brackets in string should be f-string

 ## Installation and Configuration